-A sewing machine is a wonderful craft tool to have but can be an expensive outlay for something that you may not use that often.
+A sewing machine is a wonderful craft tool but can be expensive for something you may not use often.
 If you think you will only need a sewing machine infrequently, then I recommend borrowing one from family or friends.

 Also, you can often pick up decent second-hand sewing machines from garage sales and thrift shops.
 My sewing machine was passed to me by my mother and is Bernina Record 730.
-It is over 50 years old, weighs a ton but handles heavy fabrics like denim really well.
-You can still buy these brilliant Berninas second hand on eBay.
+It is over 50 years old and weighs a ton, but it handles heavy fabrics like denim well.
+You can still buy these brilliant Berninas second-hand on eBay.

 Hand sewing Essentials